Will Ancient African Coin Found in Australia 'Change Everything'?

 Copper alloy coin, with Arabic calligraphic rhyming inscription about Kilwa Sultan. © The Trustees of the British Museum (CC BY-NC-SA 4.0)

 The latest Kilwa coin was found on the beach of the remote and uninhabited island of Elcho.
 This island is one of the Wessel group off the coast of Arnhem Land, called by ABC News ‘one of the remotest areas of the world’.
 The amateur archaeologists, who call themselves the ‘Past Masters’, believed that there were more undiscovered coins in the islands, according to ABC News.
 They had searched since 2013 with little luck, until finally, at a location that has been kept secret, they unearthed the illusive supposed medieval coin.

 - 1600-Year-Old Cargo of a Roman Merchant Ship has been Discovered in Caesarea

 - When – and Why – Did People First Start Using Money?

 - Treasures of the Diamond Shipwreck to be Revealed for First Time

 The coin that was found was of the same size as the Kilwa coins that were unearthed in 1944.
 The Past Masters believe that the small coin is made of copper and that its color and weight would indicate that it is the same as those found during WWII.
-The Xinhua news network reports that ‘the coin has now been sent to Canberra where testing will confirm its origin’.
-Mike Owens, one of the Past Masters group was quoted by ABC News website, as saying ‘we think this coin is from east Africa because there's nothing else comparable’.
+When the coin was first uncovered in 2018, the Xinhua news network reported that ‘the coin has now been sent to Canberra where testing will confirm its origin’.
+This testing was unable to identify the coin, but Mike Owens, one of the Past Masters group was quoted by ABC News website, as saying ‘we think this coin is from east Africa because there's nothing else comparable’.